LorenzoValente3/Deep-Learning-Models/README.md

 Cross-entropy considered as loss before is not a metric in this sense.

 #### Results
-Below the generated images after 1000 epochs and the original dataset are shown.
+Below are shown generated images after 1000 epochs and the original dataset.
-The generator and critic training losses stored during the training process are plotted as well.
+The generator and critic training losses during the training process are also plotted.
-For this latter plot, we can see that the stability has increased concerning the previous implementation, due to the stability given by the new metric.
+For the latter plot, we can see that the stability has increased, due to the stability given by the new metric.

 <p align="center">
  <img src="./GANs_using_Polynomials/images/WGAN/generated.png" width="1000" />   <img src="./GANs_using_Polynomials/images/WGAN/original.png" width="1000" />